-2. Let it get past Step 4 (Initializing Malware Scanners) to ensure it is up to date when you plug it back into the PC you are trying to scan.
+2. Let it get past Step 4 (Initializing Virus Scanners) to ensure it is up to date

-3. Once the scan has gone past Step 4, the new virus definitions will be applied to your FixMeStick, you can click on Exit FixMeStick at the top right corner of your screen.
+3. Once the scan has gone past Step 4, the latest virus definitions have been applied to your FixMeStick.
+You can now click on the power button icon at the top right corner of the screen to exit.

-4. When the PC is off and the screen is black.
-You can unplug the FixMeStick and try to run it on the computer that does not have an internet connection.
+4. Click OK in the window titled Exiting FixMeStick.
+When the PC is off and the screen is black, you can unplug the FixMeStick and then run it on the computer that does not have an internet connection.